aster-system/aster-system/_scls/foundation.md

         <h3>Documentation</h3>
         The current documented version is the {{page.scls_foundation_version}} version.
         Each SCLS Foundation functions / classes / ... uses the "scls" namespace, to be separate from the rest of your program and easily usable.
-        SCLS Foundation is cutted in differents files, each ones having a specific usage.
+        SCLS Foundation is cutted in differents files, each ones having a specific usage.<br>
-        Here a list of each files :
+        Here a list of each files (version 0.1) :
         <ul>
             <li>scls_foundation.h : A file including every others files in the library.</li>
             <li><a href="scls_foundation_core.html">scls_foundation_core.h</a> : The core files and features of SCLS Foundation.</li>